mertkarababa7/ApartmentManagementSystemWebsite/README.md

-# This is an Apartment Manager system by Mert Karababa
+# This is an Apartment Management system by Mert Karababa